Rigorous Function Calculi in Ariadne: Core Functionality: Logic, Numbers, Algebra

+A geometric interval with upper endpoint of type \cd{UB} is represented by the class \cd{Interval<UB>}.
+Note that while the data $\langle \ul{a},\ol{b} \rangle$ for an over-approximation to an interval $[a\!:\!b]$ is the same as that of an over-approximation $\langle \ul{x},\ol{x} \rangle$ to a single point $x$, the meaning is subtly different. \end{rem}

+To facilitate user calculuations, \Ariadne\ provides mixed binary arithmetical operations.
+The information provided by the result type must be appropriate, typically the weaker of the two arguments, and mixed operations involving a generic object and a concrete object yield a concrete object.
+Where possible, these operations use C++ type conversion rather than an explicit implementation.
+The signature of some illustrative mixed operations are \begin{code} operator+(Ball<F,FE>, F) -> Ball<F,FE>; operator-(Real, LowerBound<F>) -> UpperBound<F>; operator*(ValidatedNumber, Float<PR>) -> Bounds<Float<PR>>; \end{code} The templated type alias \cd{ArithmeticType<X1,X2>} is defined as the result of the expression \cd{x1 * x2 - x1 * x2}, where \cd{x1},\cd{x2} have types \cd{X1},\cd{X2} respectively.

 While C++ is a powerful and expressive language, it was not designed with numerical rigour in mind, and contains features which may result in unsafe computations, notably relating to the built-in types.
-We now briefly describe two of these features, namely automatic conversions and floating-point literals.
+We now briefly describe two of these features, namely automatic conversions and floating-point literals, and how we restore safe usage in \Ariadne.